-The Fairchild VES was designed by Gerald Jerry Lawson and developed by Fairchild Camera and Instrument Corporation.
+The Fairchild VES was engineered by Gerald Jerry Lawson at Fairchild Camera and Instrument Corporation.
 Lawson adapted a video game prototype based on the Intel 8080 CPU from a company called Alpex to instead use Fairchild's own F8 microprocessor system.
-Then further developed at its well known subsidiary Fairchild Semiconductor, a well known semiconductor company that continues to exist to this day.
+Then further developed at its well known subsidiary Fairchild Semiconductor - to this day a well known semiconductor company.
 With the home video game market growing in leaps and bounds with the introduction of Pong, Fairchild was one of many electronic companies that wanted a piece of the market.
 Using one of their in house microprocessors, Fairchild Semiconductor set out to differentiate their console from the competition from the inside out, and in many ways they succeeded.

-The VES's overall look and design of the console was a fusion of new and established ideas.
+The VES's overall look and design (made by the industrial designer Nicholas Talesfore) was a fusion of new and established ideas.
 The console only resembled its competition from a superficial perspective.
 Any person who examined the console from the inside would see that that was not the case.

 However, the most important aspect of the Channel F's design lay in the way users started/booted up their game.
-Fairchild's new console featured plug-in cartridges called Videocarts, which were also designed by Talesfore.
+Fairchild's new console featured, intentionally, 8-Track sized plug-in cartridges called Videocarts, which were also designed by Talesfore.
 The Videocarts contained Fairchild's own type of enhanced ROM chips, Program Storage Units.
-This made them vastly different from the plug-in games for Magnavox’s Odyssey or Atari’s Pong game system.
-This allowed Fairchild to be able to market their console as the home console with the most choices and longest shelf life.
-At the time of the consoles release the design differences worked and the console began outselling much of its competition.
-When first introduced, the Fairchild VES also retailed for $169.95; cartridges sold for $19.95 each.
+This made them vastly different from the plug-in games for Magnavox’s Odyssey or Atari’s Pong game system and allowed Fairchild to be able to market their console as the programmable home console with the most choices and longest shelf life at the time.
+At release, the console's innovative design differences were successful and the console began outselling much of its competition.
+When first introduced, the Fairchild VES retailed for $169.95; cartridges sold for $19.95 each.

 Atari Takes Notice

-However by starting this “console war”, Atari and Fairchild Semiconductors' war would have dire consequences for both of the companies.
-The release of Fairchild's system the year before and, and the subsequent release of Atari's system had set into motion what would become known as the "First Video game Crash."
-By making dedicated consoles all but obsolete, dedicated consoles were being sold well below their market value which in turn de-valued the video game market.
-With an overabundance of cheap video game consoles to choose from and the new hand held electronic gaming market (e.g. Simon, Mattel Football, ect.) emerging, Fairchild would go back to the semiconductor business and discontinued the Channel F by 1978 due to declining profits.
+However by starting this “console war”, Atari and Fairchild Semiconductors' war would have dire consequences for both companies.
+The release of Fairchild's system the year before and, and the subsequent release of Atari's system had set into motion what would become known as the "First Video game Crash".
+By making the dedicated consoles obsolete, these were being sold well below their market value which in turn de-valued the entire video game market.
+With an overabundance of cheap video game consoles to choose from and the new hand held electronic gaming market (e.g. Simon, Mattel Football, etc.) emerging, Fairchild would go back to the semiconductor business and discontinued the Channel F by 1978 due to declining profits.

 A Second Chance to Succeed

-By 1978, Fairchild had released 23 games for the Channel F, with Zircon chipping in four new titles a couple years later.
-The games vary from single to multi-game cartridges, and the various options for the games are selected by the 4 main buttons on the front of the console.
-While its library pales in comparison to that of the 2600, it was large and comprehensive to that of the dedicated console market it had intended to attack.
+By 1978, Fairchild had released 20 different Videocarts for the Channel F, with Zircon chipping in six new titles during the following years.
+The games vary from single to multi-game cartridges and the various options for the games are most often selected by the 4 main buttons on the front of the console.
+While its library pales in comparison to that of the Atari 2600, it was large and comprehensive to that of the dedicated console market it had intended to attack.

 It was the first microprocessor-based home system ever released, and microprocessors have remained the standard for all consoles and home computers released since.
 Being the first cartridge based console, the Fairchild Channel F would also establish cartridges as the go to format for console manufactures until the advent of the CD-ROM.
 An equally important thing to note about the release of the Fairchild is the effect it had on Atari.
 By posing a threat to Atari, the Fairchild Channel F would motivate Atari to innovate and develop one of the most important video game consoles the video game industry would ever witness up until that time, the Atari 2600.

 - Input: two custom game controllers, hardwired to the console, detachable for Channel F II

 - Output: RF modulated composite video signal, cord hardwired to console, detachable for Channel F II